ifsnow/react-native-infinite-flatlist-patch/README.md

 ```

 ### Uninstall
-Just delete the command you added to `postinstall`, `postuninstall` and remove my package.
+Just delete the command you added to `prepare` and remove my package.

 # Check out the improvements